monte-language/monte/docs/source/vats.rst

 This is all confusing.
 What, precisely, **is** a vat?

-Formally, a vat is an object which encapsulates a :ref:`Set`.
+Formally, a vat is just container of objects.
 Vats have a **turn queue**, a list of messages yet to be delivered to objects within the vat, along with an optional resolver for each message.
 Vats compute by repeatedly delivering individual messages in the turn queue; each delivery is called a **turn**.
 Turns are taken in the order that they are enqueued, FIFO.

 If a resolver is provided for a turn, then the resolver is resolved with the result of delivery.
 If delivery causes an exception, then the vat catches the